my-carla/sumo/docs/web/docs/Developer/HowToRelease.md

   - trigger update of main website at <https://sumo.dlr.de>
 - close [the milestone](https://github.com/eclipse/sumo/milestones)
   (retargeting open tickets needs to be done manually for now)
-- create a [release on github](https://github.com/eclipse/sumo/releases) to trigger the build of the release python wheels
-- publish the wheels on PyPI
+- add the latest version to the **"software version identifier"** statement in [Wikidata](https://www.wikidata.org/wiki/Q15847637) (this will update the Wikipedia articles about SUMO), making sure to select the latest version as **"preferred rank"** and setting the previous one to **"normal rank"**.

 ### After-release cleanup